MCJack123/maciNTosh-bandit/README.md

 * Cuda and PMU
 	* ADB keyboard
 * Flat 32bpp video framebuffer, set up by the loader.
-Currently the loader only supports ATI hardware (there may be issues with any ATI hardware with fcode version prior to 1.69, only the ATI Rage Pro LT (as present in Lombard) has been tested)
+Currently the loader only supports ATI hardware on Grackle or Control hardware on Bandit (there may be issues with any ATI hardware with fcode version prior to 1.69, only the ATI Rage Pro LT (as present in Lombard) has been tested)
 * Mac I/O internal IDE controllers, forked from OpenBIOS (**there are no drivers for PCI IDE controllers!**)
+* MESH internal SCSI controller (**there are no drivers for PCI SCSI controllers!**)
 * USB OHCI forked from OpenBIOS (**broken, nonworking, and initialisation code commented out**)

 ## Drivers currently done for NT